-Travel to Mount Rainier National Park in Washington
+Travel Guide for Mount Rainier National Park

 It was a spectacular blue-sky day during our most recent road trip to Mt.
 Rainier National Park in Washington.
 The following day, while at Mt.
 St. Helens, the weather was damp with dense fog.
 So our visit to Mt.
 Rainier was timely!

 This stratovolcano reaches a summit peak of 14,411 feet above sea level, and is the highest mountain in Washington and the Cascade Range.